nemisj/docs/cv.md

 * Architecturing and implementing schema based persistence layer ( using node.js, mongo and websockets. )

 This machinery helps Informaat to extend Domain Model of an application  without need to touch any part of the backend code and enables us to have immediate real-time persistence within the browser.
-While backend and schema's are relational, data on the client is Document based, which gives developers power and freedom to work with it.
+While back-end and schema's are relational, data on the client is Document based, which gives developers power and freedom to work with it.

 * Building single-page data-driven client framework for Customer Experience Platform ( CXP ) “Dialogica” ( using knockout.js )